collegevine/purescript-elmish/docs/getting-started.md

    ]
 ```

-**NOTE**: the `H.div` function takes CSS class as first parameter, and so does
+**NOTE**: the `H.div` function takes a CSS class as the first parameter, and so
-the `H.strong` function.
-This style works very well with Bootstrap (where most
+does the `H.strong` function.
+This style works very well with Bootstrap (where
-elements have a class), but it's not the only choice.
-See [Rendering HTML](dom-elements.md#atomic-css-support)
+most elements have a class), but it's not the only choice.
+See [Rendering
-for more.
+HTML](dom-elements.md#atomic-css-support) for more.
 {: .callout }

 To make that compile, you'll need the following imports: